crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

 "4 = nil"
 ```

-## Usages
+## Applications

-Annotations are best used to store metadata about a given instance variable, type, or method; so that it can be read at compile time using macros.
-One of the main benefits of annotations is that they are applied directly to instance variables/methods.
-Because of this classes look more natural since a standard macro is not needed to create these properties/methods.
+Annotations are best used to store metadata about a given instance variable, type, or method so that it can be read at compile time using macros.
+One of the main benefits of annotations is that they are applied directly to instance variables/methods, which causes classes to look more natural since a standard macro is not needed to create these properties/methods.

-A few ideas that annotations could be useful for:
+A few applications for annotations:

 ### Object Serialization

 Have an annotation that when applied to an instance variable determines if that instance variable should be serialized, or with what key.
-Crystal's [`JSON::Serializable`](https://crystal-lang.org/api/JSON/Serializable.html) and [`YAML::Serializable`](https://crystal-lang.org/api/YAML/Serializable.html) are an example of this.
+Crystal's [`JSON::Serializable`](https://crystal-lang.org/api/JSON/Serializable.html) and [`YAML::Serializable`](https://crystal-lang.org/api/YAML/Serializable.html) are examples of this.

 ### ORMs